 I picked up a single cask release for my first experience with this distillery, hoping to isolate some essential components of the spirit being produced by FEW.
 There’s been no shortage of ink (or its digital equivalent) spilled – on MALT, as elsewhere – about the relative appeal of the single cask, or lack thereof.
 I see the merit of both sides and have nothing to add to the debate here.
 Either way, there’s no information provided in this case about cask type or length of maturation.
 Onward to the review:

-This is a blend of rye and corn whiskey, from a single cask hand-picked (aren’t they all hand-picked, or does someone have an artificially intelligent supercomputer scanning the warehouse?) by local booze superstore Binny’s, and bottled at 50.5%.
+This is from a mash bill of 70% rye, 20% corn, and 10% barley, from a single cask hand-picked (aren’t they all hand-picked, or does someone have an artificially intelligent supercomputer scanning the warehouse?) by local booze superstore Binny’s, and bottled at 50.5%.

 Few Spirits Rye Single Barrel #15-1546 – review